Accessible Connecticut — Welcoming to All Abilities Last Updated: November 2023

 Lake Compounce, Bristol

-America’s oldest continuously operating theme park offers wheelchair accessible rides, water park access, and special wristbands for visitors for whom waiting in line may be especially challenging.
+America’s oldest continuously operating theme park offers alternative access to rides, hearing impairment accommodations,wheelchair/ electric scooter rentals, and special assigned wait times for visitors for whom waiting in line may be especially challenging.
+Learn more.

 Mystic Aquarium, Mystic